dbanswan/glass-effect-responsive-menu/readme.md

 1. This component assumes you are using Next.js, but you can easily modify it to work with any other React project. (remove Link and prefetch etc replace with a tags)
 2. You have bit of experience with Tailwind CSS (to play around with the styles).
+3. Goes without saying it is not a one size fits all solution, you might need to tweak it a bit to fit your needs.

 ## Few Images